 Check out our e-learning portfolio: Corporate Online Learning Mobile Application for SkillPill

-Five things to avoid in educational apps
+Five things to avoid while developing learning apps

 - The fire-alarm syndrome.
 Focus is key.
 Distractions prevent information retention.
 Bells and whistles are like a fire alarm seizing the focus as soon as it goes off.